dasch-swiss/dsp-tools/knora/README.md

 ##### Still image parameter:

-A still image has to be uploaded to Knora before its SillImageRepresentation instance can be created:
+A still image has to be uploaded to DSP before its `StillImageRepresentation` instance can be created:

 ```python
 sipi = Sipi(args.sipi, con.get_token())